 Whether you are buying or selling real estate in Trinidad and Tobago, there are a number of factors that should be considered at the outset, particularly if you are a foreign investor, in order to ensure that your transaction runs smoothly.
-In this Chapter, Melissa Inglefield, Partner in the Transactional Department provides an overview of the main topics which should be considered when dealing in real estate in Trinidad & Tobago:
+In this Chapter, Melissa Inglefield, Partner and Candice Jones-Simmons, Consultant, in the Transactional Department provide an overview of the main topics which should be considered when dealing in real estate in Trinidad & Tobago:

 A transaction for the acquisition of real property in Trinidad and Tobago is formalised and begins with the entering into of an agreement for sale.